El Paso County moves to less COVID-19 restrictions for events and businesses

 Please contact the Environmental Health Division with any questions at [email protected]

 Complete the online application below.

-For a more streamlined process, in the sections provided, please be sure to include the emails for the Seller's Agent, Buyer's Agent, and your Title Company Contact.
+In the sections below, please be sure to include the email addresses for the Seller's Agent, Buyer's Agent, and your Title Company contact.